christinepugay/Airbnb-Machine-Learning/README.md

 ### 18 Features with Negative Correlation to Airbnb Prices in Los Angeles (Feature - Correlation)

 #### Here I list the 18 features that negatively affects Airbnb pricing in Los Angeles Area starting from the most negatively correlated to the least negatively correlated.
+The zip code (where the Airbnb is located) can have drop the price of an Airbnb property along with whether the host is a superhost and has a profile picture.

 zip_code  -0.004033291